maxstc/smtphp/README.md

-This our SMTP honeypot.
+This my SMTP honeypot.

-If you would like to add your IP the wall of shame, send us some SMTP traffic.
+If you would like to add your IP the wall of shame, send me some SMTP traffic.

-If you would like to remove your IP from the wall of shame, you should have not sent us SMTP traffic. (haha)
+If you would like to remove your IP from the wall of shame, you should have not sent me SMTP traffic. (haha)

 Enjoy